Create a Website Account - Manage notification subscriptions, save form progress and more.

-Mayor Jay Northcut and the City Council all have been provided a City of Melissa email which are linked on the City Council page.
+Mayor Jay Northcut and the City Council all have been provided a City of Melissa email which is linked on the City Council page.

 The Melissa Area Chamber of Commerce is located at 1501 W Harrison Street with offices in the historic Scott-Barker House.
 They may be reached by phone at 972-837-4277 or via email.
 Regular office hours are Monday through Thursday from 9 AM to 3 PM.

 The Melissa ISD can be reached at the District Home Office located at 1904 Cooper Street and by phone at 972-837-2411 from 7:30 AM to 5 PM.

-All general city media inquiries and/or requests for comment should be directed to Celso Martinez by email or by calling 972-623-8836.
+All general city media inquiries and/or requests for comment should be directed to Bridget Saxton by email or by calling 972-838-1380 (Office phone).

 Current Advertisements for Bid are available on the Bid Postings page.
 Please note all advertisements listed here are for the current fiscal year only.